 The third approach kind of combines the two approaches from above for the best of both.
 This bit of magic works as follows:

-- First, you identify a specific question of interest.
-For example, if you are wanting to profile a segmentation, then you select the variable that indicates which person is in which segment.
+- First, you identify a specific question of interest as the Dependent question.
+For example, if you want to profile a segmentation, then you select the variable that indicates which person is in which segment.

-- Select any questions that may be of interest as crosstabs with the question of interest.
+- Select any questions that may be of interest (Independent questions) as crosstabs with the question of interest.
 If you aren’t sure, you just select all the variables.

 - Compute statistical significance for each of the crosstabs.